What is IaaS?

 - Multi-Tenant Public IaaS Cloud: In our multi-tenant public cloud, you are renting our hardware resources in a shared, lower cost, fully secure multi-tenant environment using virtualization technology.
 This allows multiple users to share server resources.
 This cloud method is a prime example of the cloud computing model: easy to set up, highly scalable and elastic, where users will only pay for the resources that they use just like the utility grid.

-- Private IaaS Cloud: In our private cloud we employs virtualization technology and delivers cloud-computing services to a single organization on dedicated compute and storage nodes.
+- Private IaaS Cloud: In our private cloud we employ virtualization technology and delivers cloud-computing services to a single organization on dedicated compute and storage nodes.
 The services are provisioned for a specific customer and sit behind dedicated virtual firewalls.
 This model is great for customers looking for highly secure solutions or healthcare solutions looking for compliance (PCI-DSS and HIPAA/HITECH).
 Servers and resources are dedicated to a single customer, and thus cannot be used by others.
 The Opus private cloud is best suited for businesses that have larger OPEX budgets and require more control and compliance around their IaaS cloud services.

 - Hybrid IaaS Cloud: A hybrid cloud is where we are combining our Opus colocation offerings for existing equipment that has yet to reach its full useful life and augmenting that with our virtual infrastructure in either a public or private cloud.
 For example, a customer may opt to manage some of their own physical servers in a colocation space and then outsourcing other servers to either the Opus public or private IaaS cloud.
 The hybrid cloud option allows customers to take advantage of scalability with the cloud, all while managing either sensitive company data or applications not suited for the cloud.